Location: We send a weekly email to our google group with practice location- zoom, in person and hybrid.

-Agenda: The first hour includes silent sitting and walking meditation; the second hour includes mindful eating and drinking of tea and snacks followed by dharma discussion.
+Practice : The first hour includes silent sitting and walking meditation; the second hour includes mindful tea followed by dharma sharing.

 Gathas, incense, and candles: We use 'gathas' or short mindfulness sayings at different points in our practice, especially when lighting incense and candles.

-The Five Mindfulness Trainings: Each session includes a sharing of one of the Five Mindfulness Trainings, a set of principles that date back to the Buddha's first teachings.
-The Buddha offered these as guiding principles meant simply to guide us to more mindful ways of living; they are not 'commandments'.
+The Five Mindfulness Trainings: The Five Mindfulness Trainings, a set of principles that date back to the Buddha's early teachings.
+The Buddha offered these as principles meant simply to guide us to more mindful ways of living; they are not 'commandments.
+We recite the 5 Mindfulness Trainings every other month.

-Tea and Snacks: We serve tea and snacks as a way to practice the Fifth Mindfulness Training, "mindful consumption".
+Tea and Snacks: We take time for tea as a way to practice the Fifth Mindfulness Training, "mindful consumption".
 Eat quietly, mindful of each bite, each sip, and all of the sensations of taste, texture, and temperature from moment to moment.
+In person practice does not have currently have tea and snacks.

-Fourth and the Occasional Fifth Sundays Since we don't meet on the fourth Sunday of each month, we encourage you to practice on your own.
+Lazy Sundays Occasionally, we will cancel a weekly practice and encourage you to practice on your own.
 We'll share suggestions for on-line resources, other study materials, and practice activities.

 Meditation Tips In meditation, it matters more what you do with your mind than what you do with your body.
 Sitting on a cushion cross-legged, sitting on a chair, sitting on a small bench, standing, lying down -- these are all matters of individual preference and physical capability.
 The goal is to find a position for your body that will free you to pay attention to what is going on in your mind.